psoder3/Program-Your-Own-Chess/README.md

     }
 ```

 That method will return true if the desired moved is allowed and false otherwise.
-The following functions will be helpful for you:
+You will need to use the following methods in order to complete this:

 ```
 // put in the x and y values representing a position on the board (0-7,0-7) and this method returns the piece that is at that position.
 If there is no piece at that position, this method returns the null.